Monday, January 26, 2009

 Hobbes

 Thomas Hobbes, like Rousseau, had a less than enviable childhood.
-His father, a vicar, like Rousseau's, got involved in a fight, with another man of the cloth, and fled london, abandoning Hobbes and his three brothers to be raised by their uncle.
-He mostly earned his living as a tutor in the humanities and tavelled as such.
+His father, a vicar, like Rousseau's, got involved in a fight, with another man of the cloth, and fled London, abandoning Hobbes and his three brothers to be raised by their uncle.
+He mostly earned his living as a tutor in the humanities and travelled as such.
 With one of his charges, he took the 'Grand Tour' of Europe, a fashion of the time, and hobnobbed with the likes of Galileo, among others.
-He was well versed in the classics, and later in life produced highly admired translatons of Thucydides' "Peloponesian War", and of Homer's "The Illiad".
+He was well versed in the classics, and later in life produced highly admired translations of Thucydides' "Peloponnesian War", and of Homer's "The Iliad".

 Hobbes was a materialist, and in the new style heralded by Francis Bacon, criticized the Scholastics, lumping them all in with those who made airy-faerie comments, upon comments, about Aristotle's works, and sought to throw the Aristotelian Bath out with the Scholastic's bath water.